 These two industry titans may be carving up the lion's share of the marketplace in an effort to recoup the untold millions of dollars spent on the design, development, production, and marketing of their music players.
 But that does not necessarily mean that those particular players are the best ones available to the consumer in general, and certainly not the best for anyone who has more specialized needs, such as the ability to listen to satellite radio stations.

 Fortunately, there are alternatives to the iPod and Zune, for anyone who concludes that neither offering would be their optimal choice.
 This is especially true for anyone who wants features not found in the big-name options, or who wants to avoid "features" such as getting locked into Apple's iTunes or Microsoft's DRM-based copyright protection.
-We will examine some of the most promising though lesser-known music players, and see why they deserve greater recognition.
+I will examine some of the most promising though lesser-known music players, and see why they deserve greater recognition.

 Aiming at the Apple

 With the most sizable portion of the audio player market, Apple has certainly set itself up to be the standard that all its competitors can try to match, if not exceed.
 One competitor that is aiming its arrows directly at Apple's product line, is SanDisk, a veteran in flash memory products.
 The company naturally benefits from its many years of research, innovation, and expertise with consumer products based largely upon flash memory, which now includes music players.
 In addition, they are able to reduce their unit costs by not having to purchase their flash memory from a middleman — unlike most of the other music player manufacturers, including Apple.